 - 2 Tbsp dried currants (optional)

 - 1 cup spicy chicken or pork sausage (optional // buy local and organic meat whenever possible // or sub Vegan Sausage)

 - 2 heaping cups fresh spinach

 - 4 large eggs (farm fresh or organic, free range / pasture raised whenever possible // see notes for vegan options*)

 - Hot sauce (or sub store-bought)

-Once sausage is cooked, add spinach, cover, and cook for a few minutes until wilted.
+- Once sausage is cooked, add spinach, cover, and cook for a few minutes until wilted.
+Stir in roasted Brussels sprouts and sweet potato.
 Turn off heat and set aside until serving.